leejo/CGI.pm/README.md

 Note that the human-readable phrase is also expected to be present to conform with RFC 2616, section 6.1.

-## Creating a self-referencing url that preserves state information:
+## Creating a self-referencing url that preserves state information

     my $myself = $q->self_url;
     print qq(<a href="$myself">I'm talking to myself.</a>);